 Oxidation melting cutting（Laser flame cutting）

 The melting cutting usually uses an inert gas.

-If use oxygen or other reactive gas, the material was lit under the irradiation of laser beam, and react chemically with oxygen violently and produce another source of heat, which further heating the material.
+If using oxygen or other reactive gas, the material was lit under the irradiation of the laser beam, and react chemically with oxygen violently and produce another source of heat, which further heating the material.